hyperoslo/HYPEventManager/README.md

 HYPEventManager
 ===============

-HYPEventManager is the easiest way to add, update and remove iOS calendar activities.
+HYPEventManager is the easiest way to add, update and remove iOS calendar events.

 ### How to create an event with **HYPEventManager**?